hazelcast/hazelcast-reference-manual/src/InstallingHazelcastEnterprise.md

 </repository>
 ```

-Hazelcast Enterprise customers may also define dependencies, a sample of which is shown below.
+Hazelcast IMDG Enterprise customers may also define dependencies, a sample of which is shown below.

 ```
 <dependency>